rearc-data/hospitals-hifld/product-description.md

 The dataset only includes hospital facilities based on data acquired from various state departments or federal sources which has been referenced in the SOURCE field.
 Hospital facilities which do not occur in these sources will be not present in the database.
 The source data was available in a variety of formats (pdfs, tables, webpages, etc.) which was cleaned and geocoded and then converted into a spatial database.
 The database does not contain nursing homes or health centers.
 Hospitals have been categorized into children, chronic disease, critical access, general acute care, long term care, military, psychiatric, rehabilitation, special, and women based on the range of the available values from the various sources after removing similarities.

-If you are interested in subscribing to this product on AWS Data Exchange, please click [here](https://aws.amazon.com/marketplace/pp/prodview-pg52qkffii33s?ref_=srh_res_product_title).
+If you are interested in exploring this product on GitHub, please click [here](https://github.com/rearc-data/hospitals-hifld).

 ## Data Sources: